ririhedou/virus_total_api_for_apks/README.md

 python check_apks.py -s  your_dir

-usage: retrieve a direcoty of apks from virus total (will get a report on the statistics about these apks)
+usage: retrieve a directory of apks from virus total (will get a report.txt on the statistics about these apks)

 python check_apks.py -r your_dir